DUI / DWI FAQs

-- What if I have a Commercial Driver’s License?
+- What if I Have a Commercial Driver’s License?

-- How much money will an Illinois DUI cost me?
+- How Much Money Will an Illinois DUI Cost Me?

-Driving under the influence ('DUI') is a criminal offense with serious potential consequences and, as a result, obtaining the legal representation of an experienced Illinois defense attorney is essential.
-The law in Illinois governing DUI is extremely complex with a constantly changing landscape.
-A charge of DUI is generally comprised of 2 separate cases: 1) A summary suspension of your license and driving privileges based on submitting to and failing a chemical test (breath, blood and urine) or refusing the request for testing; and 2) The criminal charge(s) for DUI which can result in jail, fines and the revocation of driving privileges upon conviction.
-Motions for discovery, subpoenas, and pre-trial motions need to be prepared, filed and presented properly before the court.
 An experienced Illinois DUI attorney knows exactly which defenses may be available in your case and can help ensure the best result possible.
-Your attorney should guide you through the process, ensuring that the legal consequences of your arrest and effect on your life are minimized.
-The DUI lawyers at The Davis Law Group, P.C. welcome the opportunity provide a free initial consultation.
+Your DUI attorney should guide you through the process, ensuring that the legal consequences of your arrest and effect on your life are minimized.
+The DUI lawyers at The Davis Law Group, P.C. welcome the opportunity to provide a free initial consultation.

 Don’t lie about drinking if asked by an officer during a traffic stop.
 Lying will typically lead to complications if you are ultimately charged with DUI.
 Remember that you are likely being recorded with video and/or audio.